-A small Christmas Eve dinner and early to bed, didn’t want to keep Santa away with wide awake eyes.
-The little boy lay in bed, still, quiet, trying to be asleep while quivering with the excitement of Christmas Morning so close.
-Down the hall, Mommy was giving Daddy his Christmas present early, and that’s how Eve got here.
+A small Christmas Eve dinner and early to bed didn’t want to keep Santa away with wide-awake eyes.
+The little boy laid down in bed, still and quiet, trying to be asleep so Christmas morning could hurry up and come.
+Down the hall, Mommy and Daddy worked on gifts.

-Contractions began just after bed time.
-A neighbor watched the little boy, finally asleep in his bed, while Mommy and Daddy sped to the hospital.
-The little baby girl was born just before midnight, their own little gift of God.
+Just after bedtime, Mommy said it was time.
+A neighbor watched the little boy, he was finally asleep, while Mommy and Daddy went to the hospital.
+The little baby girl was born just before midnight, their own little gift from God.
+Mommy called her Eve.

-Sixteen years later, a little before Christmas, Mommy and Eve had a big fight.
-They loved each other, but they didn’t get along very well.
+A long time later, a little before Christmas, Mommy and Eve had a big fight.
+They loved each other, but they didn’t get along well.
 Mommy told Eve to go out.
 Mommy didn’t mean forever, but Eve thought she did.
 So Eve went away.

-One, two, three, four, five, six years after Eve went away, just a little before Christmas Mommy got a Christmas present early.
-Some police men came to Mommy’s door.
+One, two, three, four, five, six years after Eve went away, just a little before Christmas Mommy got a present early.
+Some policemen came to Mommy’s door.
 They gave her The Most Beautiful Thing in the world and a book.
-Mommy read it, even though she thinks it was for me, but that’s okay, I’m a good sharer.
+Mommy read it, even though it was for me, but that’s okay, I’m a good sharer.

-The book was a story about Eve.
-She wrote down all the stories about where she went and what she did.
+Mommy says the book is about Eve, that she wrote down all the stories about where she went and what she did when she left.
 What made her happy and what made her sad.
-Mommy says there are lots of letters in it I can read when I’m bigger because it gets really sad at the end.
+Mommy says there are lots of letters in it I can read when I’m bigger.
+She cried at the end.

 When I ask Mommy what The Most Beautiful Thing is, she gets a sad smile on her face and says she’ll tell me when I’m older.
-Everything is when I’m older and she put the book on a shelf with dried up flowers in my room where I can’t touch it.
+Everything is when I’m older and she put the book on a shelf with some dried up flowers that I can’t touch.

-It’s almost Christmas, a time of year that calls for peace on earth and jolly Old Saint Nicholas.
-It is always my favorite time of year because my birthday is just eight days before Christmas.
-Mommy said Christmas runs in the family and that’s why she called me Noel Eve.
+It was almost Christmas, a time for holy nights of blue and white lights and Santa Claus coming to town.
+It is always my favorite time of year because my birthday is just one, two, three, four days before Christmas.
+Mommy said Christmas runs in the family and that’s why she called me Holly Eve.